STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 #### Proirity

 TODO: At present, we set the priority as a relative value within a session.
-However, the determination of object priority in MOQT remains a subject of ongoing discussion.
-We are contemplating deferring this aspect until the Working Group reaches a consensus on the matter.
+However, the priority in MOQT refers to a relative sending order in a group.
+We are considering postponing this aspect until we devise a solution for implementing MOQT-defined priority ordering on Deadline-aware MoQ Relays.

 #### Deadline